avniproject/avni-perf/README.md

 - `password`
 - `token`

 Either one of `password` or `token` can be provided.
 If `password` is provided, the token is generated during the simulation.
-Token generation during simulation requires AWS CLI to be installed with credentials setup on the machine executing the simulation.
+Token generation during simulation requires AWS developer credentials to be available on the machine executing the simulation.

 ### Environment variables
 Can be overridden using `./gradlew gatlingRun -DBASE_URL=` etc.